 When our son is asked to recommend his top things to do on a day out in Edinburgh, a visit to the Camera Obscura on the Castlehill section of the Royal Mile is always near the top of his list.
-He’s been recommending it to incoming guests at Craigwell Cottage since he was five years old, and at the grand old age of 10 he shows no sign of getting tired of making repeated visits there.
+He’s been recommending it to incoming guests at Craigwell Cottage since he was five years old, and shows no sign of getting tired of making repeated visits there.
 Read more

 If you base yourself at Craigwell Cottage for your stay in Edinburgh, you will be within easy walking distance of the City Centre Art Galleries.
 A short stroll up Calton Road turning up New Street and into East Market Street will bring you to the nearest of these, the City Art Centre, which often hosts interesting exhibitions.
 Directly opposite is the Fruit Market Gallery.
 Another short stroll, cutting through the beautiful East Princes Street Gardens, will bring you to the National Gallery and the Royal Scottish Academy situated at the bottom of the Mound, and linked by the Weston Link.
 In the Weston Link you will find a cafe and restaurant, and there are often opportunities to participate in art-based activities and create your very own masterpiece.